michaelruocco/idv/README.md

 *  Try removing NAT gateway from AWS templates as they are costly when you leave the ECS cluster running

 *  Implement token validation for access control and see if it is possible to format responses based on user profile

-*  Verification method policies

-*  Verification method policies updatable on the fly

-*  Once policies are in database look at options for cache layer to reduce number of db hits, first simple idea is to add a caching decorator to the policy dao classes where we can pass a configurable duration of how long to cache for, on first read load all policies into a map if any writes are made then update map.
-Would need to think about messaging between multiple instances, probably best option for this would be a pub sub notification that would use something like sns or kafka then each instance could listen for updates and refresh cache as needed.

 *  Deploy onto AWS (ideally would be automatic from travis ci pipeline)